-Marriage is a beautiful thing, but everyone must be realistic about the future.
+Marriage is a beautiful thing, but everyone must be realistic about the future before having a budget wedding to remember.
 There’s a chance that the marriage won’t last forever, and you should prepare for the worst.
 And what’s the worst thing that can happen?
 Well, your ex-wife/husband could receive a big payday after the divorce, and you will be the one giving your assets away.

 A prenuptial agreement isn’t a sign that you don’t trust your partner.
 You can love him or her and still sign a prenuptial agreement.
 And think about this from your partner’s perspective too.
 Why wouldn’t they sign the prenup if they love you?
 As long as you guys are still married, money and other assets shouldn’t be a problem, right?